Ships and Shopping at Portsmouth Historic Dockyard

-If you’re on England’s south coast and are looking for a post-Christmas (or any time of year) family day out, I recommend a visit to the Historic Dockyards and the Gunwharf Quay Shopping Centre at Portsmouth for a combination of ships and shopping.
+If you’re on England’s south coast and are looking for a family day out, I recommend a visit to the Portsmouth Historic Dockyard and the Gunwharf Quays Shopping Centre for a combination of ships and shopping.

 When we’d picked up a few designer bargains, we stopped for lunch at one of the pubs on the quayside, overlooking the yachts bobbing in the marina.
-There are plenty of restaurants to choose from, but I liked the traditional look of the Old Customs House pub, which was in one of the renovated old brick buildings from the old dockyard days and served moderately priced but nicely presented pub food – see the menus here.
-There were several different rooms upstairs and downstairs and an open bar area with lots of people out for Christmas drinks or meals from work.
+There are plenty of restaurants to choose from, but I liked the traditional look of the Old Customs House pub, which was in one of the renovated old brick buildings from the old dockyard days and served moderately priced but nicely presented pub food.
+There were several different rooms upstairs and downstairs and an open bar area with lots of people out for drinks or meals from work.

 The HMS Victory must be the most famous ship in the Royal Navy, as the flagship on which Vice Admiral Lord Nelson led the British Fleet to win the Battle of Trafalgar in 1805 but was killed during the battle by a French sniper’s bullet.
 You can see HMS Victory on quieter days as part of a guided tour and when you buy the entrance ticket, you will be given the time of the tour.
 On busier days there is a free-flow system where you can walk around the ship and guides will be available to tell you about different aspects of the ship.